walstib/docs/integrations/lti.md

 1. `oauth_consumer_key` - A GUID string that identifies your system as a client
 2. `lis_person_contact_email_primary` - The email address of the student
 3. `user_id` - The ID of the student user in your system
-4. `resource_link_id` - The GUID ID for the module the student wishes to launch
+4. `custom_module_id` - The GUID ID for the module the student wishes to launch
 5. `lis_person_name_given` - The forename of the student
 6. `lis_person_name_family` - The surname of the student
 7. `oauth_signature` - The signature generated in the previous section